GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/logging/core-experimentation/README.md

 - Folder log sink for platform and component logs for resources under the `tests` folder

-    - Destionation: Log bucket hosted inside the audit project
+    - Destionation: Log bucket hosted inside the loging project

     - No inclusion filter.
 Includes all Platform and Component logs

-    - Excludes all Security logs: Cloud Audit and Access Transparency Logs
+    - Excludes all Security logs: Cloud Audit, Access Transparency, and Data Access Logs

         ```yaml
           exclusions: